Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 Run node app.js, register a user at /register, and log in at /login.
 The user data is now stored in database.db, persisting across server restarts.
 Invalid login attempts or duplicate usernames trigger flash messages.

-**Explanation**: The sqlite3 package provides a straightforward way to interact with SQLite, using parameterized queries (e.g., ?) to prevent SQL injection attacks.
+The sqlite3 package provides a straightforward way to interact with SQLite, using parameterized queries (e.g., ?) to prevent SQL injection attacks.
 We encapsulate the database connection in a plugin, making it accessible via fastify.db across routes.
 The db.run method executes INSERT queries, while db.get retrieves single rows.
 By promisifying these operations, we integrate seamlessly with Fastify’s async/await syntax, ensuring clean and efficient database interactions.
-The session now stores both user_id and username for better tracking, and bcrypt ensures secure password handling.
+The session now stores both user_id and username for better tracking, and argon2 ensures secure password handling.

 ### Refactoring with a User Class

 Our SQLite-based authentication works, but our routes contain raw SQL queries, mixing database logic with route handling.
-This violates the DRY principle and makes maintenance harder, as we repeat queries like SELECT * FROM user WHERE username = ? across routes.
+This violates the DRY principle and makes maintenance harder, as we repeat queries like `SELECT * FROM user WHERE username = ?` across routes.
 It also couples our route logic tightly with database details, reducing flexibility.

 To address this, we’ll encapsulate database operations in a User class, creating a clean interface for user-related actions like creating a user or finding one by username.
 This approach separates concerns, making our routes focus on business logic while the User class handles data access.

-**Create a User Utility Module** We define a User class in a separate file to manage user-related database operations.
+**Create a User Utility Module**
+We define a User class in a separate file to manage user-related database operations.

 **utils/user.js:**
 ```
-const bcrypt = require('bcrypt')

 class User {
   static async create(fastify, username, password) {
-    const passwordHash = await bcrypt.hash(password, 10)
+    const passwordHash = await fastify.argon2.hash(password)
     return new Promise((resolve, reject) => {
       fastify.db.run('INSERT INTO user (username, password_hash) VALUES (?, ?)', [username, passwordHash], function (err) {
         if (err) reject(err)